-The Davinci IQC is a dry herb portable vaporizer made by Davinci Tech and arguably the best conduction vaporizer on the market.
+The Davinci IQC is a dry herb portable vaporizer made by Davinci Vaporizers and arguably the best conduction vaporizer on the market.
 The Davinci IQC Vaporizer features a full temp spectrum, a replaceable 18650 battery system, and USB-C charging, making it perfect for use on the go.

 The IQC vaporizer is an upgraded version of the original Davinci IQ and adopts some features from the IQ2 vaporizer.
 Davinci has put out quite a few portable dry herb vaporizers over the years.
 The Davinci IQC vaporizer is their 5th model and, without a doubt, my favorite and most refined Davinci vaporizer.

 I use my IQC most for outdoor adventures.
 Specifically biking, hiking, and skiing.
 The replaceable battery system makes it easy to swap an extra battery in and keep the session going, and the outer shell is very durable for those “oops” moments.

 |Name:||Davinci IQC Vaporizer|

 DAVINCI IQC VAPORIZER AVAILABLE AT:

 USE CODE WIZARD30 TO SAVE 30% AT DAVINCI AND CODE WIZARD22 TO SAVE 22% AT BOTH VAPOR AND PUFFITUP.

 If you’re looking for an easy-to-use portable vaporizer to take on the go or around the house with some glass, the Davinci IQC might be the best portable vaporizer for you.
 The only downside I’ve found so far is that it’s not a pure convection unit, and the chamber size is large for single-person sessions.

 - 2 Build Quality and Materials